MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 AutoML Execution Run - Registered Dataset 'train_data_2'

-For the Hyperdrive part, the Microsoft CSV file is accessed directly using Azure's TabularDatasetFactory class.
+For the Hyperdrive part, the Microsoft CSV file is accessed directly from this Github <a href="https://raw.githubusercontent.com/MaheshKhatri1960/Udacity-Capstone-Project/master/heart_failure_clinical_records_dataset.csv">link</a> using Azure's TabularDatasetFactory class.

 ## Automated ML